Active Group Games for Kids in Fun Ways to Keep Children Engaged

 Active Group Games for Kids

-Active group games for kids don’t just get them moving, they also help them learn important social and emotional skills.
+Active group games for kids don’t just get them moving; they also help them learn necessary social and emotional skills.
 They encourage teamwork, cooperation, and communication while improving physical health.
 Here’s how you can make active group games a part of your daily routine.

 This classic game is a great way to get kids moving, and it’s simple to set up.
 Gather the kids in a circle.
-One child is chosen to walk around the outside of the circle, tapping the others on the head while saying “duck.”
-When the child taps someone and says “goose,” that person must jump up and try to catch the other child before they make it back to the empty spot in the circle.
+One child is chosen to walk around the outside of the circle, tapping the others on the head as they say “duck.”
+When the child taps someone and says “goose,” that person must jump up and try to catch the other child before they reach the empty spot in the circle.

-Not only does this game get kids running and moving, but it also teaches them how to follow instructions and react quickly.
-It’s a great game for both younger and older kids, and it can be played both indoors and outdoors.
+Not only does this game get kids moving, but it also teaches them to follow instructions and react quickly.
+It’s an excellent game for both younger and older kids, and it can be played both indoors and outdoors.

 2. Relay Races